 In a 2014 study from the Harvard Business School, researchers confirmed what many higher ed faculty members know already – reflection matters.
 The professors conducted three different experiments (with university students and people in the workplace), and the results were consistent.
 Simply asking test subjects to take a few minutes to reflect resulted in better performance over time – improvements of up to 25%.

 Reflection can feel like just one more thing to cram into an already too-short course.
 But stopping to take a breath rather than jumping right to the next project or activity helps students learn from mistakes and recognize strengths and weaknesses.
 It can make the difference between success and failure, in school and beyond.
+And it can be done well whether students are in the classroom, online or both.

 Are you looking for some new ways to increase student reflection in your college or university classroom?
 Here are 15 ideas you can try tomorrow.